YongoDavid/Demo-2024-Feb/README.md

 3-feb
-its a new day lets get more work done and figure out the signup and loggin UI issue with my e-commerce site login and signup still not working on UI only through API tesing from API, will just leave it that way and come back to it
+its a new day lets get more work done and figure out the signup and loggin UI issue with my e-commerce site login and signup still not working on UI only through API tesing from API, will just leave it that way and come back to it now i will go back to study node.js and understand more about it